Eastern Box Turtle Conservation

 Photo Credit: Jeff Hall

-Life or Death!
+Life or death!

 Did you know that moving a turtle away from where they are can actually sentence the turtle to death?
 Box turtles have a very defined home range and moving them outside of that range can harm the turtle.